 Our sustainability journey is guided by our conviction that it is our responsibility to create meaningful change in the jewellery industry.
 As we grow, so does our opportunity and responsibility to lead by example, which is why we set ambitious goals with our responsibility roadmap, guiding us on our way towards our ultimate goal of becoming a leader in our industry.

 Our production is only as responsible as our suppliers.
 All our main jewellery manufacturers are certified members of the Responsible Jewellery Council (RJC), having undergone the Code of Practices audit.
-As a member of the RJC, the leading authority for sustainability standards in the global watch and jewelry industry, we promote responsible practices in environmental impact awareness, traceability, and fair working conditions.
+As a member of the RJC, the leading authority for sustainability standards in the global watch and jewellery industry, we promote responsible practices in environmental impact awareness, traceability, and fair working conditions.

-Precious metals are the most utilized materials in our products and thereby the most impactful place to start our journey towards circularity.
+Precious metals are the most utilized materials in our jewellery and thereby the most impactful place to start our journey towards circularity.
 By the end of 2023, 100% of our jewellery will be made using recycled metals.